Laurence Sullivan

 Picture

-My Flash Fiction: Teddy's Little Secret will be published inside.
+My Flash Fiction: Teddy's Little Secret is published inside.

 Lockdown Phantom #3